 If all this sounds cynical.. well, it is.
 It’s the result of sixteen years of finding our way around a system of entrenched big business publicly listed highly profitable corporate profiting.

 Here’s the essence of what we have learned and believe.

 - A filter should say how long it has been tested for.

-- That testing period should be equivalent to what you want in the longevity of practical healthy use.
-Lifespan, clearly defined.
+- That test period should be equivalent to what you want in the longevity of practical healthy use.
+Lifespan.